TeKrop/overfast-api/README.md

 ```

 ### Code Quality
 The code quality is checked using the `ruff` command.
-I'm also using the `isort` utility for imports ordering, and `black` to enforce PEP-8 convention on my code.
+I'm also using `ruff format` for imports ordering and code formatting, enforcing PEP-8 convention on my code.
 To check the quality of the code, you just have to run the following command :

 ```
 ruff .